At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 Iceland face tough opposition to get out of group D, have been drawn alongside France, Italy, and Belgium.

-Þorsteinn Halldórsson has named the youngest squad at the tournament.
-The Wolfsburg winger could be the catalyst to lead this squad youthful Iceland squad to an unexpected progression from the group stage.
+Þorsteinn Halldórsson has named the youngest squad at the tournament and will likely look towards the Wolfsburg winger to be the catalyst to lead this youthful Iceland squad out of the group.
+Her former teammate Kirstrun Yr Holm is confident that she can do just that.

 “Sveindís has been doing great with the national team and she’s going to the Euros now at age 21.
 She hasn’t come close to reaching her maximum yet, she’s still room to get better.